mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

     title: FAQs
 {% endhighlight %}

-As collections have become first class citizens in Jekyll Land they're increasingly becoming my preferred way of structuring content.
-In addition to the FAQ collection I've also created a set to help generate a "[living style guide]({{ site.url }}{% post_url 2015-02-10-jekyll-style-guide %})" of sorts to document the look and feel of the site.
+As collections have gained status Jekyll Land they're increasingly becoming my preferred way of structuring content.
+In addition to the FAQs I've also created a collection to generate a "[living style guide]({{ site.url }}{% post_url 2015-02-10-jekyll-style-guide %})" of sorts --- documenting the look and feel of the site with visual representations and code samples.

-Eventually I plan to convert more posts into their own collection, but not exactly sure which. osts categorized as `work` would likely be the first to transition over.
+Eventually I plan to convert more posts into their own collection, but not exactly sure which.
+Posts categorized as `work` would likely be the first to transition over since it always felt like a hack to me placing them there.
 As far as the rest?
-I'm not sure.
+I'm not sure yet.

-As mentioned earlier `page.tags` come into play to display related posts.
-I'm not exactly sure what happens with tags and categories in a collection and if they're part of `site.tags` or siloed away in a collection which might impact the [tag archives]({{ site.url }}/tag/) generated by [**Jekyll Archives**](https://github.com/jekyll/jekyll-archives).
-I guess I'd have to do some testing before making that call but I can see some pros and cons to both .
+What I'd like to investigate more is adding taxonomies to collections and how they play with the tags and categories already set in `_posts`.
+I'm not exactly sure how collections treat them and if they're part of `site.tags` or siloed away or how [tag archives]({{ site.url }}/tag/) generated by [**Jekyll Archives**](https://github.com/jekyll/jekyll-archives) might look.
+A job best saved for a rainy day I suppose...

 ## Workflow Evolution